 Don’t tackle this complicated process on your own.
 Many individuals who go through it alone have their claims denied and then give up even though they have a legitimate SSDI claim.

-Are you asking yourself, "How do I qualify?"
+Are you asking yourself, “How do I qualify?”
 The experienced attorneys at Erwin, McCane & Daly offer a free initial consultation.
-Call 518-449-2245 or email us to schedule an appointment.
+Call 518-449-2245 or schedule a free initial consultation below..

 In a Social Security case, a lawyer is not entitled to collect a fee unless the client is awarded benefits.
 Fees are regulated by Social Security and prior approval is required before an attorney can collect a fee.
 Generally, Social Security will approve a fee of 25 percent of past due benefits capped at certain amount.